BY DEXTER MCCREE, Feature Writer

 He stayed in that position until 1976 when he was promoted to the position of supervisor for commercial employees.
 In 2006, Shirley was promoted to director overseeing a department of nearly 200 employees and a $48 million budget.

-Shirley Sr. was known to be meticulous, showing great attention to details and required his employees to do the same.
+Shirley Sr. was known to be meticulous, showing great attention to detail, and required his employees to do the same.
 Work was hard and long, but he and the rest of his team was dedicated to getting the job done.
 He often spoke of making sure residents received the highest level of service possible.

-In his 40 years at the city, Shirley Sr. witnessed many changes from mayors to city administrators.
+In his more than 40 years at the city, Shirley Sr. witnessed many changes from mayors to city administrators.
 He credited his success to hard work, personal experiences, and of course, the work ethic he learned from his dad.
 With his experience working in solid waste collection for so long, many considered him to be an expert in the field.

 Shirley Sr. prepared himself for management by attending continuing education supervisor training and management courses.
 He also received many awards for outstanding services in the community.